pgniewko/gt-pyg/README.md

 4. To maintain simplicity, we forgo creating a separate DataSet object since we are working with small datasets.
 Instead, we pass a list of Data objects to the DataLoader, as explained in the [documentation](https://pytorch-geometric.readthedocs.io/en/latest/tutorial/create_dataset.html).

 5. The compound cleaning procedure drew inspiration from Pat Walter's [blog-post](https://practicalcheminformatics.blogspot.com/2023/06/getting-real-with-molecular-property.html).

+6. The test loss is calculated using [TorchMetrics](https://sebastianraschka.com/blog/2022/torchmetrics.html) for convenience.

 REFERENCES